 1810 House

 There is no official documentation on the build date of this “Connecticut saltbox” house now called The 1810 House.
-But to be sure, it has had many incarnations since it was built.
+But to be sure, it has had many incarnations since it was built and first occupied by the Olmstead family around 1810.

 An early postcard of the 1810 House when it was the town’s Y.M.C.A.